2006 Iranian sumptuary law hoax: Reaction

-Early reaction

-Rabbi Marvin Hier, dean of the Simon Wiesenthal Center, wrote a letter to the United Nations Secretary-General Kofi Annan protesting the alleged new law and urging the United Nations to take action.
-Rabbi Hier compared it to the Nazi requirement for the Jews to wear yellow badges that "ended with the Holocaust that led to the murder of six million Jews and millions of other innocent civilians", adding, "Given President Ahmadinejad's record of labeling the Holocaust a myth and calling for the obliteration of the State of Israel," he wrote, "we must urgently take action."

 According to Kayhan, the Iranian foreign ministry called the Canadian Ambassador to Iran for an explanation and apology.
-Some Iranian journalists and analysts asked the Iranian government to file a case in international court against National Post, as BBC Persian reported.
+Some Iranian journalists and analysts asked the Iranian government to file a case in international court against the National Post, as BBC Persian reported.

 Canada's Prime Minister Stephen Harper reacted to the report during a news conference with Australian Prime Minister John Howard.
 Harper said the Iranian regime is "very capable of this kind of action" and that "It boggles the mind that any regime on the face of the Earth would want to do anything that could remind people of Nazi Germany".

-On May 21, Iran summoned Canada's ambassador to Tehran to explain the remarks made by Canada's prime minister.
+On May 21, Iran summoned Canada's ambassador to Tehran to explain Harper's remarks.

 Apology

-In its new statement on May 24, 2006, the National Post added in an apology stating, "It is now clear the story is not true," wrote Editor-in-chief Douglas Kelly in a long editorial appearing on Page 2.The apology includes a description of story sources and factors that contributed to the decision to run the story.
-Amir Taheri is identified as the initial source for the "story of the alleged badge law".
+The National Post issued an apology from editor-in-chief Douglas Kelly on May 24, stating, "It is now clear the story is not true."
+Amir Taheri was identified as the initial source for the "story of the alleged badge law".
+The apology attributed "previous statements of the Iranian President" as a factor that contributed to the decision to run the story.

-Story confirmation described in the apology included the Dean and Associate Dean of the Simon Wiesenthal Center in Los Angeles.
-The remaining positive confirmation described consists of two Iranian exiles in Canada who said they had heard of the story from contacts in Iran and they believed it to be true.

-The National Post apology also identifies one of the factors that contributed to the decision to run the story as being "previous statements of the Iranian President."